 The building retains a sense of history in its’ formal makeup, yet diverges significantly organizationally and tectonically.
 The overall composition, siting and detailing contain both the solidity of the natural ledge found on the site and the lightness of the adjacent pine forest.

-There are 5 pictures in this The Buchter Residence by David Coleman content.
-Follow the thumbnail below to view all 5 high-res pictures.
+There are 5 images in this The Buchter Residence by David Coleman information.
+Follow the thumbnail below to view all 5 high-res images.

 Browse by Category